VirtualSpaceGit/User-mode-monitor/README.md

 ## A Proof of Concept (PoC) for VirtualSpace File Monitor

-Welcome to the PoC for the VirtualSpace File Monitor, an interactive monitoring tool to track `.exe` file activity on your system. 📁🔍
+Welcome to the PoC for the VirtualSpace File Monitor, an interactive monitoring tool to track `.exe` file activity on your system, and more usermode activities. 📁🔍

 ---